thephpleague/uri/docs/upgrading/upgrading-5.0.md

 ## Query

-The `Query::hasKey` method has been removed as it was redundant with how `Query::getValue` works.

 The `Query::merge` method no longer accepts another `Query` object as a valid parameter you need to supply a string.

 Before: